Use CityEngine Web Viewer

 You can use the following shortcuts on your keyboard for bookmark navigation and tours:

-- Press the SPACE bar to toggle between play and pause of a tour.
+- Press the Space bar to toggle between play and pause of a tour.

-- Press the PAGE DOWN keyboard shortcut to go to the next bookmark.
+- Press the Page Down keyboard shortcut to go to the next bookmark.

-- Press the PAGE UP keyboard shortcut to go to the previous bookmark.
+- Press the Page Up keyboard shortcut to go to the previous bookmark.

 - Use the number keys to jump to a specific bookmark.

-Working with the CityEngine Web Viewer panes
+Work with the CityEngine Web Viewer panes

 The CityEngine Web Viewer panes give you additional tools for interacting with the Web Scene.
 They are located in the top right header area.
 Click one of the pane buttons to show that pane and hide the others.
 The Information pane is shown automatically when you select an object.